CNES/demcompare/docs/source/developer_guide/contributing.rst

 This mechanism is to help quick modifications and avoid long reviews on unneeded simple merge requests.
 The author has to be responsible in the need or not to be reviewed.

-The Advanced Merge Request will be merged into master after being reviewed by a DEMcompare steering committee (core committers) composed of:
+The Advanced Merge Request will be merged into master after being reviewed by a demcompare steering committee (core committers) composed of:

 * Emmanuelle Sarrazin (CNES)
 * Emmanuel Dubois (CNES)